SioKCronin/website/content/about.md

 +++
-Siobhán is an engineering leader with a passion for scalable infrastructure, machine learning, and complexity science.
+Siobhán is an engineering leader with a passion for scalable infrastructure, machine learning, and complex systems.

 She began her career researching how humans learn at Harvard's Lab for Developmental Studies and Harvard Medical School, and now helps computers